programmatoroSeduto/rt2_assignment_1/README.md

 - the branch *action* contains a package: create a workspace where to execute it before starting.

-	Here's a script for quickly creating a workspace where to run the project:
+	Here's a script for quickly creating a workspace where to run the project.
+Notice that later a script for installing everything is provided, see the section *installation script* velow in this document.

 	```bash
 	#! /bin/bash